Bertware/jekyll-test/_posts/2019-06-10-voice-assistant-for-public-transport-dialogflow.md

 categories: [ tutorial ]
 tags: [google home, google assistant, sl, resrobot]
 image: assets/images/2019-06-10-voice-assistants.png
 description: "Hey Google, when does the next train leave from Stockholm?
-Building your own Google Assistant app with dialogflow"
+Building your own Google Assistant app with dialogflow."
 featured: true
-hidden: true
+hidden: false
 ---
 Most of us have experienced this before.
 You wake up in the morning, eat some breakfast, get dressed and run out of the door to catch a train or bus.